 Rackets with More Holes – Enhanced Maneuverability & Control

 Padel rackets with more holes tend to be lighter and easier to handle.
 The increased airflow reduces drag, making the racket move faster through the air.
-This design helps players who rely on quick reactions, finesse shots, and controlled gameplay.
+This design helps players rely on quick reactions, finesse shots, and controlled gameplay.

 ✔ Best for: Defensive players and those who prefer precision